Veyasan1/An-abundance-of-invasive-trees-in-Toronto-and-a-lack-of-trees-in-the-streets-of-Toronto-s-core./README.md

 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other` details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download clean and test the data.
-Additionally, there is a file that contains the code used to generate the graphs used in the paper
+Additionally, '05-replications' contains the code used to generate the graphs used in the paper

 ## Statement on LLM usage